 4 – Draining

-I am not a really sure what it means, but she eschew glues other manipulations that change the inherent character of the magazines.
+I am not really sure what it means, but she eschews glues other manipulations that change the inherent character of the magazines.
 Sounds like very hard work no matter what it is.

 3 – River Through